-Revenue expenditure is reported in SYPTE's financial statements in the Comprehensive Income and Expenditure Statement (CIES).
-The CIES takes a wider view of financial performance than the revenue budget outturn position, and shows the accounting position for the year namely the surplus of £12 million.
-This surplus contributes to the total amount by which SYPTE's net worth has increased during the year as shown in the Balance Sheet.
+Revenue expenditure is reported in SYPTE's Financial Statements in the Comprehensive Income and Expenditure Statement (CIES).
+The CIES takes a wider view of financial performance than the revenue budget outturn position, and shows the accounting position for the year namely the deficit of £1.6 million.
+This deficit is included in the total movement in SYPTE's net worth during the year as shown in the Balance Sheet.
 The difference between the two represents accounting rules around when income and expenditure is recognised and when costs need to be funded from other resources.
 A reconciliation is shown in the table below:

 £'000

-2016/17 BUDGET OUTTURN 64,304
+2017/18 BUDGET OUTTURN 60,535

-Revenue Grant (62,872)
+Revenue Grant (56,975)

-Capital Financing adjustments (14,682)
+Capital Financing Adjustments 1,630

-Pensions adjustments 1,026
+Pensions Adjustments (4,312)

-Other items 233
+Other Items 752

-(Surplus) on Comprehensive Income & Expenditure (11,991)
+Deficit on Comprehensive Income & Expenditure 1,630